yassinezaanouni/contacti/README.md

 A robust Android contact management application developed in Java, featuring secure authentication and efficient contact organization.

+## 📝 License

+This project is a university project reshared for educational purposes.
+Feel free to use it as reference for your own projects.

 ## ✨ Features

 - 🔐 **Secure Authentication**